Articles of Association

 14. Entry into force

-These articles of association were adopted at the foundation meeting on 23 October 2020 and entered into force at such date.
+These articles of association were initially adopted at the foundation meeting on 23rd of October 2020 and amended at the General Members Meeting on April 2, 2025.
+They entered into force in the present version on the second date mentioned